isabella232/docs-13/docs/index.md

 # Introduction

 GraphCMS is a GraphQL based headless CMS.
-It allows you to build a content API within minutes while taking full advantage of the powerful GraphQL language.
-Content stored in GraphCMS can be delivered with a simple and/or relay compliant GraphQL endpoint.
+It allows you to build rich content APIs within minutes while taking full advantage of the powerful GraphQL language.
+Your choice: content stored in GraphCMS can be delivered with a *simple* and/or *relay compliant* GraphQL endpoint.

 GraphCMS allows you to build websites and applications that are not restricted to any specific templating or frontend framework.
-It is up to your frontend developers how they like to present your content.
-This gives you great flexibility.
-Consider GraphCMS as a content management system for your websites, web apps, mobile apps, smartwatch and TV apps and what is yet to come.
+We store your content and your frontend developers choose how they like to present it.
+Simply consider GraphCMS as a flexible content management system for your websites, web apps, mobile apps, smartwatch and TV apps and for what is yet to come.

-This documentation will show you how to setup a project, define your content model, manage your content and connect your applications.
+In this docs we will show you how to setup a project, define your content model, manage your content and connect your applications.

 !!! tip
     Please join our [slack channel](https://graphcms.slack.com/) if you have any questions.
 This is the best way to get in touch with us.